 The awarding winning Dinton Pastures play park

 Giant nest towers, wigwams, monkey ropes, funnel trap nests, secret hobbit holes and giant swinging and climbing logs are some of the exciting features of our hugely popular play park.
-Opened in 2014 to an unprecedented response, this fantastic facility is available all year round.
+Opened in 2014 to an unprecedented response and was awarded a PiPA (Plan Inclusive Play Areas) destination award in 2015.
+This fantastic facility is available all year round.
 Read more on our play park page.

 A gorgeous place to relax after an exciting hour (or more) in the play park or a strenuous walk around the lakes.
 Enjoy some time swinging in our hammocks, chilling on a deckchair or sheltering under the sun shades.
 Plenty of space for family past times and games with a catering van offering light refreshments.
-You can find this area between the main entrance and the play park.
+You can find this area between the main entrance and the play park during the Summer months.